 Instructions

 - Let Dough Rise: Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
-Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
-Allow the dough to rise in a relatively warm environment for 1.5-2 hours or until double in size.
-(For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)
+Cover the bowl and allow the dough to rise in a relatively warm environment for 1.5โ2 hours or until double in size.
+(For a tiny reduction in rise time, see my answer to Where Should Dough Rise?ย in myย Baking with Yeast Guide.)

 - Line 1 or 2 baking sheets with parchment paper or silicone baking mats.
 Place doughnuts and doughnut holes on each.
-(Feel free to discard doughnut holes if desired.)
-Loosely cover and allow to rest as you heat the oil.
+Loosely cover and allow to rest for 30 minutes as you heat the oil.
 They will rise a bit as they rest.
 Place a cooling rack over another baking sheet.

-- Pour oil into a large heavy-duty pot set over medium heat.
-Heat oil to 375°F (191°C).
-Add 2-3 doughnuts at a time and cook for 1 minute on each side.
-Carefully remove with a metal spatula or metal slotted spoon.
+- Pour oil into a large heavy-duty pot fitted with an oil thermometer.
+Turn stove on to medium heat.
+Heat oil to 375ยฐF (191ยฐC).
+Add 2โ3 doughnuts at a time and cook for 1 minute on each side.
+Carefully remove with a metal slotted spatula or metal slotted spoon.
+Be sure to lower stove’s temperature if oil temperature is rising; you want it to stay at 375ยฐF (191ยฐC).
 Wear kitchen gloves if oil is splashing.
 Place fried doughnuts onto prepared rack.
-Repeat with remaining doughnuts, then turn off heat.* (See note for doughnut holes.)
+Repeat with remaining doughnuts, then turn off heat.* (See Note for doughnut holes.)

-- Make the glaze: Whisk all of the glaze ingredients together.
+- Make the glaze: Whisk all the glaze ingredients together.
 Dip each warm doughnut (don’t wait for them to cool!) into the glaze, making sure to coat both sides.
-Place back onto prepared rack as excess glaze drips down.
-After about 20 minutes, the glaze will set + harden.
+Place back onto prepared rack, as excess glaze drips down.
+After about 20 minutes, the glaze will set.

 - Doughnuts are best enjoyed the same day.
-You can store in an airtight container at room temperature or in the refrigerator for 1-2 extra days.
+You can store leftover doughnuts in an airtight container at room temperature or in the refrigerator for another day or two.

 Notes

 - Overnight Instructions: Complete dough through step 3.
-Instead of allowing to rise in a warm environment in step 4, place the covered dough into the refrigerator overnight (8-12 hours).
+Instead of allowing to rise in a warm environment in step 4, place the covered dough in the refrigerator overnight (8โ12 hours).
 The next morning, remove from the refrigerator and allow to rise in a warm environment until doubled.
-The dough will lightly rise in the refrigerator overnight, so the rise the next morning won’t be too long.
+The dough will lightly rise in the refrigerator overnight, so the rise the next morning won’t take too long.
 After rising, continue with step 5.

 - Doughnut Holes: Add holes to hot oil and fry until golden, about 30 seconds, on each side.